 To receive their retirement pension, beneficiaries must stop working.
 However there are possibilities for combining a pension and employment according to terms determined by the beneficiary's pension plan.

-COMBINED EMPLOYMENT -PENSION MECHANISM
+COMBINED EMPLOYMENT - PENSION MECHANISM

-A retirement pension can be fully combined with income earned from resuming work if :
+A retirement pension can be fully combined with income earned from resuming work if:

-- The beneficiary has claimed his/her retirement pensions under all the basic and supplemental pension plans he/she was covered by, - The beneficiary has reached the age required to automatically obtain a full rate pension (67 for employees born after 1955) or the legal age if he/she can benefit from a full-rate pension (62 years).
+- The beneficiary has claimed his/ her retirement pensions under all the basic and supplemental pension plans he/she was covered by. - The beneficiary has reached the age required to automatically obtain a full rate pension (67 years) or the legal age if he/she can benefit from a full-rate pension (age 62 gradually increasing to age 64 as from 1 September 2023).

 This scheme covers those receiving pensions under the general social security system, the self-employed workers system, the freelancers system and the system for agricultural employees (salaried or not).

 For retirees who do not satisfy these conditions, combining employment and a pension is governed by special rules.

-For some activities there are no conditions for combining with pension benefits, including : artistic activities, literary or scientific activities carried out on an ancillary basis, consultations provided occasionally, the duties of local elected representatives...
+For some activities there are no conditions for combining with pension benefits, including: artistic activities, literary or scientific activities carried out on an ancillary basis, consultations provided occasionally, the duties of local elected representatives...